eterey/pyvalid/README.md

 # pyvalid

-Python validation tool, which used for checking of input function parameters and return values.
+Python validation tool, which is used for checking function's input parameters and return values.
-Module consists just from two decorators: `accepts` and `returns`.
+Module consists of two decorators: accepts and returns.

 #### `accepts(*accepted_arg_values)`
-A decorator to validate a types and values of input parameters for a given function.
+A decorator for validating types and values of input parameters of a given function.
-You can pass the set of accepted types and values as a input decorator's parameters.
+You can pass the set of accepted types and values as decorator's input parameters.
 Validation process can raise the following exceptions:

-* `pyvalid.InvalidArgumentNumberError` -- when the number or position of arguments supplied to a function is incorrect.
+* pyvalid.InvalidArgumentNumberError -- when the number or position of arguments supplied to a function is incorrect.
-* `pyvalid.ArgumentValidationError` -- when the type of an argument to a function is not what it should be.
+* pyvalid.ArgumentValidationError -- when the type of an argument to a function is not what it should be.

 #### `returns(*accepted_returns_values)`
-A decorator to validate the returns value of a given function.
+A decorator for validating the return value of a given function.
-You can pass the set of accepted types and values as a input decorator's parameters.
+You can pass the set of accepted types and values as a decorator's input parameters.
-Validation process can raise InvalidReturnType in situation, when the return value is not in collection of supported values and types.
+Validation process can raise InvalidReturnType when the return value is not in the collection of supported values and types.

 ### Example of usage

-Function `calc` in example below has next limitations:
+Function calc in example below has next limitations:

-* Can return only `int` or `float` value;
+* Can return only int or float value;
-* First parameter must be only in `str` type;
+* First parameter must be only of type str;
-* Second parameter must be in `int` value or equals to `2.0`;
+* Second parameter must be of type int or equals to 2.0;
-* Third parameter must be in `int` or `float` type.
+* Third parameter must be of type int or float.

 ```
 from pyvalid import accepts, returns